Tracking Shows Russian Meddling Efforts Evolving Ahead Of 2018 Midterms

 Looking a little deeper, the Russian influence networks are using intriguing techniques to amplify their reach and change the types of content that Americans read.

-"If you look at the dashboard day-to-day, it tends to follow the topic du jour that's in the general news cycle.
+"If you look at the dashboard day to day, it tends to follow the topic du jour that's in the general news cycle.
 So you'll see conversations about DACA or 'release the memo' or NFL protests, so you get caught at looking at the granular level and lose focus of the big-picture narratives," Schafer said.
 "But when you zoom out and look at what's happened over the past six months, you start seeing some patterns start to emerge."

 Oftentimes bots will begin tweeting about totally innocent topics, such as a sporting event or a trending Twitter topic, as a means for expanding their audience.

-Schafer said he noticed the trend when he saw a number of their monitored accounts start tweeting about #MondayMotivation and #WednesdayWisdom, popular hashtags used by many American Twitter users, mixed in with content about Syria and Ukraine that Russian bots frequently discuss, in defense of Russia's interventions in those countries.
+Schafer said he noticed the trend when he saw a number of their monitored accounts start tweeting about #MondayMotivation and #WednesdayWisdom, popular hashtags used by many American Twitter users, mixed in with content about Syria and Ukraine that Russian bots frequently discuss in defense of Russia's interventions in those countries.

 "We look at that as being the recruitment topic," Schafer told NPR.
-"If they started shouting about Syria and Ukraine... less people would see it, and it would be less effective."
+"If they started shouting about Syria and Ukraine ... less people would see it, and it would be less effective."

 Still searching for solutions